Billy Konstantinidis

-Billy Konstantinidis, also known as Vasilis Konstantinidis (Βασίλης Κωνσταντινίδης, born 21 April 1986) is a Greek-Australian footballer who plays as a forward for NPL Victoria club South Melbourne FC.
+Billy Konstantinidis, also known as Vasilis Konstantinidis (Βασίλης Κωνσταντινίδης, born 21 April 1986) is a Greek-Australian former professional footballer who played as a forward.

 Career

-He signed for Aris in January 2015 making his debut and scoring against Aris Akropotamos F.C.scoring in the 88th minute.
+He signed for Aris in January 2015 making his debut and scoring against Aris Akropotamos, scoring in the 88th minute.
 He scored his second goal a 90th-minute winner against Kavala in only his 3rd game and 2nd game at Kleanthis Vikelidis stadium.
 Konstandinidis plays friendly games for Melbourne City every year.
 Konstandinidis has been subject of a league interest from the Central Coast Mariners Adelaide United and Melbourne City but a move never materialized.

 He returned to Veria on 2 September 2016.
 On 15 September 2017, he signed a contract with Japanese club Ventforet Kofu.

 In February 2019, Konstantinidis returned to Australia, signing on for the 2019 NPL Victoria season with South Melbourne FC.
-At the end of January 2020, Billy returned to Greece and joined AS Ano Meras, before taking the trip on to AO Mykonos in July 2020.
+At the end of January 2020, Billy returned to Greece and joined AS Ano Meras, before taking the trip on to A.O.
+Mykonos in July 2020.